mishankov/logman/README.md

 ## Examples

-Let's see how to create custom logger that outputs Error or higher level messages in JSON format to file:
+Let's see how to create custom logger that outputs Error or higher level messages in JSON format to file (example from [here](example_test.go)):

 ```go
 package main